 d) Each measurement is an integer value representing the drop rate multiplied by 1E6.
 The number of measurements is equal to one.
 If the optional QoS and S-NSSAI level measurement are perfomed, the measurements are equal to the number of mapped 5QIs and the number of supported S-NSSAIs.

-e) The measurement name has the form DRB.RlcPacketDropRateDl.SNSSAI or optionally DRB.RlcPacketDropRateDl.QOS where QOS identifies the target quality of service class, and DRB.RlcPacketDropRateDl.SNSSAI where SNSSAI identifies the S-NSSAI.
+e) The measurement name has the form DRB.RlcPacketDropRateDl and optionally DRB.RlcPacketDropRateDl.QOS where QOS identifies the target quality of service class, and DRB.RlcPacketDropRateDl.SNSSAI where SNSSAI identifies the S-NSSAI.

 f) NRCellDU.